Espolon: Distillery

 Currently, the four marques of Espolòn are Blanco (silver), Reposado (aged up to 6 months) and Añejo (aged up to 12 months) and Añejo X (aged up to 6 years).

 Branding

-Espolón's name comes from the "spur" found on the back of the rooster’s leg.
+Espolón's name comes from the "spur" found on the back of the rooster's leg.
 Espolón has a rooster icon named Ramón, whose image can be viewed on the Blanco and Añejo X marque.

-Espolón's overall label art features a woodcut illustration created by Steven Noble.
+Espolón's overall label art features a woodcut illustration.
 There is variation between the artwork used in the brand's domestically and internationally distributed bottles.
-Labels are inspired by Jose Guadalupe Posada, a 19th century artist.
+Labels are inspired by José Guadalupe Posada, a 19th century artist.
 Each image displays important detail of Mexican history.

 Espolón's Tequila Blanco pays tribute to Mexico's Independence Day, Tequila Reposado displays a marketplace, a place that "holds special importance in Mexican history," Añejo Tequila displays the Jarabe Tapatio, a form of protest shortly after the Mexican Revolution, and Extra Añejo Tequila keeps "with the traditional Mexican belief that will all death comes a celebration of renewed life" with a display of a burial ground.